thdk/cloud-build-monitor/docs/iac-terraform.md

 # To create a topic `cloud-builds` for the current project:
 gcloud pubsub topics create cloud-builds
 ```

+#### Give the cloud build viewer role to the service account of the forward service

+Give the `roles/cloudbuild.builds.viewer` to forward-service-runtime@CICCD_GCP_PROJECT.iam.gserviceaccount.com

+#### Allow terraform to create pub sub subscription in your GCP project

+Terraform will need to create a pub sub subscription on the *cloud-builds* topic for each of the projects listed in `cloud_builds_project` variable.

+You should give the role `roles/pubsub.subscriber` on the topic `projects/CICCD_GCP_PROJECT/topics/cloud-builds` to `terraform@[GCP-PROJECT].iam.gserviceaccount.com`

 ### Let terraform create the required resources

 ```sh